rahiel/telegram-send/README.md

 alias tg='telegram-send "$([ $? = 0 ] && echo "" || echo "error: ") $(history|tail -n1|sed -e '\''s/^\s*[0-9]\+\s*//;s/[;&|]\s*tg$//'\'')"'
 ```

-And then use it like `sleep 10: tg`.
+And then use it like `sleep 10; tg`.
+This will send you a message with the
+completed command, in this case `sleep 10`.

+What if you started a program and forgot to set the alert?
+Suspend the program
+with Ctrl+Z and then enter `fg; telegram-send "your message here"`.

 To automatically receive notifications for long running commands, use [ntfy][]
 with the Telegram backend.